 Treatments for APD can be grouped into three types:

-Amplification encompasses treatments using hearing technologies to mildly amplify spoken language and reduce the effect of background noise.
+Hearing technologies are used to mildly amplify spoken language and reduce the effect of background noise.
 Remote microphone (RM) hearing aid systems are commonly used with children.
 With older children and adults conventional hearing aids with an accessory remote microphone are often more suitable.
 Remote microphones markedly improve ability to hear against background noise.
-Due to neuroplasticity, use of amplification over time can lead to permanent improvement in hearing skills.
+Due to neuroplasticity, use of assistive hearing technologies over time can lead to permanent improvement in hearing skills.

-Auditory training and amplification directly treat the hearing disorder.
-Language therapy addresses consequences of the hearing disorder.
+Auditory skills training and hearing technologies directly treat the hearing disorder.
+Language and literacy therapies address consequences of the hearing disorder.

 Remote microphone hearing aid (RMHA) systems consist of small hearing aids worn by the child and a small transmitter microphone worn by the speaker (for example; parent, teacher, coach, friend).
 The remote microphone transmits the speaker’s voice direct into the hearing aids.
 RMHA systems (previously referred to as FM systems) have a double effect.
 RMHA systems assist children to hear while at the same time stimulating neuroplastic changes in the brain leading to long term improvement in hearing ability.